sloonz/uback/doc/src-mariabackup.md

 ### @Command

-Optional, defaults: `[mariabackup]`
+Optional, defaults: `[mariadb-backup]`

 Caveat emptor : this may be tricky when used in conjonction with the `User` or `Password` options.

-The `User` and `Password` options create a temporary file and pass it to `mariabackup` via the `--defaults-file` option.
-However, `mariabackup` requires the `--defaults-file` option to be the first one passed in the command line.
+The `User` and `Password` options create a temporary file and pass it to `mariadb-backup` via the `--defaults-file` option.
+However, `mariadb-backup` requires the `--defaults-file` option to be the first one passed in the command line.
 So while you can perfectly combine the `User` or `Password` option with `@Command` if your intention is to prepend stuff to `mariabackup` (for example to change the base command to `sudo -u dbuser mariabackup`), you cannot do so to append stuff (extra arguments, like `--databases-exclude`) if you have `User` or `Password` set.

-If you run into this issue, the recommended solution is to simply set-up Unix Authentication for the user that will run `mariabackup` so you can authenticate without password the user with `@Command=-ubackupuser`.
+If you run into this issue, the recommended solution is to simply set-up Unix Authentication for the user that will run `mariabackup` so you can authenticate without password the user with `@Command=mariadb-backup -ubackupuser`.

+### VersionCheck

+Optional, defaults: `true`

+When doing an incremental backup, check that base backup server version and current server version are the same.
+If they are different, force a full backup.

+### @MariadbCommand

+Optional, defaults: `[mariadb]`

+Same remarks as `Command` apply.
+This is only used for server version check.

+### UseDocker (restoration only)

+Optional, defaults: `true`

+During the restoration process, `mariadb-backup --prepare` must be run, with the same version than the server that created the backup (althought it tend to work even with version mismatch).
+If this option is set to true, run the command in a docker process with the correct mariadb version.
+If false, uses `@Command` for the restoration process.